Dantrolene: Contraindications

-If the indication is a medical emergency, such as malignant hyperthermia, the only significant contraindication is hypersensitivity.
+There are no contraindications for intravenous dantrolene used for prophylaxis or management of malignant hyperthermia.

 Pregnancy and breastfeeding

 If needed in pregnancy, adequate human studies are lacking, therefore the drug should be given in pregnant women only if clearly indicated.
 It may cause hypotonia in the newborn if given closely before delivery.

-Dantrolene should not be given to breastfeeding mothers.
-If a treatment is necessary, breastfeeding should be terminated.

 Interactions

 Dantrolene may interact with the following drugs: